 Presonus Fader Port’s just one fader could be annoying when you encounter with it the first time.

-Read the above “Better Mixing Results” section again, where I described that how dB is calculated?
+Read the above “Better Mixing Results” section again, where I described how dB is calculated?
 Due to the doubling nature of dB, in the low ends, you struggle in balancing your faders on the computer screen.
 In the low ends like below -10dB, a very small movement of fader can change the sound dramatically.

 Here a full-length 100mm physical fader helps you to optimize your mixing.
 With hardware faders, you can play with those small volume changes without struggling with your computer mouse.